 An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

-Where did the Borderlands Adams family come from?
-What is the Borderlands Adams family crest and coat of arms?
+Where did the English Adams family come from?
+What is the English Adams family crest and coat of arms?
+When did the Adams family first arrive in the United States?
 Where did the various branches of the family go?
-What is the Adams family history?The name Adams is tied to the ancient Anglo-Saxon culture of England.
-It is derived from "Adam," a given name which is itself derived from the Latin name "Adamus," meaning "earth."
+What is the Adams family history?The earliest origins of the name Adams date back to the time of the Anglo-Saxons.
+The name is derived from the given name Adam, which is itself derived from the Latin name Adamus which means earth.

 First found in Annandale where they held a family seat at Kynemund.